 2. How do I apply?

-A panel of judges will review the initial applications and select a group of semi-finalists that will make up the cohort of teams developing their ventures.
-Semi-finalists will be asked to submit additional materials to move onto the final round.
-A panel of expert judges will review the semi-finalist applications and select finalist teams that will participate in the live pitch event in the spring.
-Judges may include former and current MIT Visiting Artists, entrepreneurs in the creative industries, local artists, MIT alumni, and leaders in the arts at MIT.
+A panel of reviewers will evaluate the initial applications and contact competitive applicants to schedule an interview.
+Following the interviews, a group of semi-finalists will be selected to develop their ventures as a cohort.
+Semi-finalists will be asked to submit additional materials in the spring to move onto the final round.
+A panel of experts will review the semi-finalist applications and select finalist teams that will participate in the culminating live pitch event.
+Reviewers may include former and current MIT Visiting Artists, entrepreneurs in the creative industries, local artists, MIT alumni, and leaders in the arts at MIT.

-In the initial round, the judges are looking for potential.
+In the initial round, the reviewers are looking for potential.
 Make sure to clearly define your vision and potential impact.
-In the final round, the judges are looking for more mature development of that potential in the business plans, with a clear understanding of your roadmap to success.
+In the final round, the judges are looking for more mature development of that potential in the business plans and prototypes, with a clear understanding of your roadmap to success.

 For more information contact: